sgcg10/mlops-soybean/README.md

 ![diagram](images/architecture.png)

+This architecture has all its services or most of them running in Kubernetes. (not implemented)

+Docker.
+There are 2 Docker containers:
+- Container 1 is used to build, train and test the models (implemented)
+- Container 2 is used to deploy or serve the versioned model (not implemented).

-This architecture mainly involves launching each deployment in Kubernetes by making use of Docker for the containers.
-For CI/CD (Automation), Github actions would do the magic.
+For CI/CD (Automation), Github actions would do the magic (not implemented).

+The part of the ETLs is proposed using Airflow to schedule the jobs for data transformations.
+In the diagram the data would be stored through the different layers (bronze, silver and gold) and taken by the container from the datalake.
+For this example the data is stored in the container.

+To save the deployed model we could make use of DVC with S3 as blob storage behind (not implemented).

-If we take a closer look at how the data and models are going to be proecessed, we can see those workflows as follows:
+If we take a closer look at how the data and models are going to be processed, we can see those workflows as follows:

 ![diagram](images/pipelines.png)